This grilled chimichurri steak is so so so so so so good. So good.

 The best part about this is that it’s part of my low-carb menu plan this week!
 Yep, deliciousness beyond your wildest dreams IS possible on a diet.
 To make this diet friendly, (I’m doing the 21-day fix), make sure you stick to the right portion of meat and only use a tablespoon or two of the sauce for dipping.
 Watch that oil intake!

 But seriously, grilling is such a great way to give your food flavor without calories.
 If you don’t have a grill, go buy one.
 Kidding (kinda).
-Instead of a grill you can broil the steak and green beans for 10 minutes on high, flipping once halfway.

 - ½ cup extra virgin olive oil